How to Use Conversation to Make Friends Not Acquaintances

 Friendships are built through seeking opportunities for meaningful interaction, rather than shallow banter.
 With people who are important to you, wisely using time together, even if limited by circumstances or your respective schedules, can turn acquaintances into true friends.

 Think of time as both a gift and an investment.
 We already know, especially as we grow older, that time is one of the sweetest gifts to both present and receive.
-Use it authentically and intentionally to transform acquaintances into true friendships that can truly last forever.
+Use it authentically and intentionally to transform acquaintances into genuine friendships that can truly last forever.

 [i]Jeffrey A. Hall, “How many hours does it take to make a friend?”
 Journal of Social and Personal Relationships (2018): 1-19.
 Communication Theory ISSN 1050-3293